MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-education.md

 ## Update schedule

-**In early January 2024, Microsoft will update the classic Teams client to the new Teams client** for all tenants whose IT administrators took no explicit action to update to new Teams via Teams Admin Center policy (meaning, they still are using the default setting *Microsoft Controlled*).
+**On January 2, 2024, Microsoft will update the classic Teams client to the new Teams client** for all tenants whose IT administrators took no explicit action to update to new Teams via Teams Admin Center policy (meaning, they still are using the default setting *Microsoft Controlled*).
 IT administrators can still set classic Teams for their users via policy.

 We encourage you to update to new Teams today.
 You don't need to wait until January to update.